myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 #### Alerts

 Alerts allow you to receive notifications when certain conditions are met.
-Let's take a look at the Tank Monitoring sample app and see how the user can create an Alert and manage existing alerts using the Cayenne API.
+Let's take a look at the Tank Monitoring sample app and see how the user can create an Alert and manage existing alerts using the Cayenne REST API.

 ##### Creating an Alert